MoniMurray/higher_lower/README.md

 Another feature of the game in the future might be to have levels with a larger span of numbers generated from which the user will have to guess.

 ## Testing
-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+- The website and functionality of the game were tested on Chrome, Firefox, and on several mobile device sizes for responsivity.

-Test that user is prompted to input a username before starting the game.
-Click on 'Enter Game', pop-up alert displays.
+- Test that user is prompted to input a username before starting the game.
+Click on 'Enter Game', pop-up message displays - pass

 ![log-in prompt](assets/images/README-images/log-in-prompt.png)

+- Test that user name can be accepted by keyboard return - pass.

+- Test that user can click-closed each of the in-game and windows alert messages that appear - pass.

+- Test that username is used in the Welcome, Game Over message and windows replay alert - pass.

+- Test that use of trim() method on the username input box restricts the game from being played if spacebar is pressed as 'keydown' - pass.

+- Test that username is remembered on second and subsequent plays of the game - this is browser dependent and requires external game controle.

 ### Bugs